Ynn/xtdgift/README.md

 #### Pulling/Using directly

 An image has been pushed to docker hub.
-You can use it this way :
+You can use it this way (see Using section below) :

 ```bash
 docker run -v $(pwd):/work -it --rm nnynn/xtdgift:latest /app/xtdgift.py filetoconvert.txt > converted.txt